Here are our pick of things to do in Birmingham with teens to earn serious parenting points.

 The shelves and workbenches at Newman Brothers are full of original stock and tools of the trade.
 You can experience how this old Jewellery Quarter firm once operated on a day-to-day basis, producing some of the world’s finest coffin furniture, including the fittings for the funerals of Joseph Chamberlain, Winston Churchill and the Queen Mother.

 Film is huge in Birmingham.
 We have a big ODEON multiplex just seconds away from our apartments on New Street and a swish Everyman at the Mailbox.

 You should also check out the intimate Mockingbird Cinema at the Custard Factory, which runs some great events and is a very cool spot.

 A beautiful theatre and the place to see huge West End hits without huge West End prices (or the need to book a decade in advance…).
-Check out shows such as Evita, Wicked and Matilda.

 If musicals are not your family’s thing then the Hippodrome also offers plenty of alternatives with Birmingham Royal Ballet, opera, contemporary dance, comedy…the list is long!

 They put on some stellar events aimed at young people such as an annual hip-hop festival and Fresh Fridays, which are free pop-up performances.